Top 10 Health Benefits of Prawns You Need to Know

 Is prawns good for health?

 Yes!
-They contain good-quality protein, are low in fats & are a good source of nutrients like omega-3, selenium and vitamin B12.
+They contain good-quality protein, are low in fats & is a good source of nutrients like omega-3, selenium and vitamin B12.

-Is it healthy to eat shrimp or prawns every day?
+Is it healthy to eat prawns every day?

 What are some potential side effects of prawns?

-They are amongst the 14 common allergens, so some of the side effects can include shellfish allergy reactions such as anaphylaxis, hives, skin rash, food poisoning, and digestive issues like nausea, vomiting, etc. There is also a risk of contamination if not properly cooked.So don’t Eat Raw shrimp or jhinga at any cost.
+They are amongst the 14 common allergens, so some of the side effects can include shellfish allergy reactions such as anaphylaxis, hives, skin rash, food poisoning, and digestive issues like nausea, vomiting, etc. There is also a risk of contamination if not properly cooked.So don’t eat raw prawns at any cost.

 How useful was this post?